ZanzyTHEbar/ESP32GreenhouseTowerDIY/docs/README.md

 The design also features an optional 3D printable Aeroponics Nozzle for converting the system from hydroponic to aeroponics.
 This is a great way to grow food indoors without having to worry about the water.

-> ***EDIT***: I have added Arduino Core support for the ESP32.
+> **Note**: I have added Arduino Core support for the ESP32.
 This is still a work in progress and will be the main code-base in the future going forward.
 It simply has more sensor support and a few more features, plus it runs faster and consumes less energy.

 {% for tags_3 in page.image_tags_3 %}
     {% assign alt_tags_3 = tags_3 | split: "  " %}